10 Reasons Customers Choose Competitors’ Brands

 Example: Spotify’s Personalised Playlists vs. Generic Radio Stations

-Spotify doesn't just offer random recommendations; they curate them just for you, making you more likely to stick with the platform instead of reverting to generic radio stations.
+Spotify doesn’t just offer random recommendations; it curates them just for you, making you more likely to stick with the platform rather than reverting to generic radio stations.

 10. Social Proof & Peer Influence